History of Pascal Siakam in Timeline

 2017: NBA Development League Championship

-In 2017, as a rookie, Pascal Siakam led Toronto's affiliate team to a league championship in the NBA Development League (now the G League), earning Finals Most Valuable Player honors.
+In 2017, as a rookie, Pascal Siakam led Toronto's affiliate team to an NBA Development League championship, earning Finals Most Valuable Player (MVP) honors.

-October 2018: Surpassed career-high with 22 points against Milwaukee Bucks
+October 2018: Surpassed Previous Career-High with 22 Points

 On October 29, 2018, Pascal Siakam surpassed his previous career-high, posting 22 points during a 124–109 loss to the Milwaukee Bucks.

-On October 19, 2019, Pascal Siakam agreed to a four-year, $130 million extension with the Toronto Raptors.
+On October 19, 2019, Pascal Siakam agreed to a four-year, $130 million extension with the Toronto Raptors, securing his future with the team.

-In 2019, Pascal Siakam was named the NBA's Most Improved Player and won an NBA title in the same season.
-He also earned All-NBA Second Team honors and was named a starter in his first NBA All-Star Game the following year.
+In 2019, Pascal Siakam was named the NBA Most Improved Player, becoming the first player to win the award and an NBA title in the same season.

 In 2019, Pascal Siakam won an NBA championship with the Toronto Raptors.

-On January 23, 2020, Pascal Siakam was selected to his first career All-Star nod, being named a starter in the 2020 NBA All-Star Game.
-He became the first player to play in the G-League to start in the All-Star game.
+On January 23, 2020, Pascal Siakam was selected to his first career All-Star nod, being named a starter in the 2020 NBA All-Star Game, making him the first player to play in the G-League to start in the All-Star game.

 On January 6, 2021, Pascal Siakam scored a season-high 32 points in a 123–115 loss against the Phoenix Suns.
-Later, on January 11, Siakam had his first career triple-double with 22 points, 13 rebounds, and 10 assists in a 112–111 loss against the Portland Trail Blazers.
+On 8 January, Siakam had 17 points, nine rebounds, and a career-high 12 assists in a 144–123 win against the Sacramento Kings.
+On 11 January, Siakam had his first career triple-double with 22 points, 13 rebounds, and 10 assists in a 112–111 loss against the Portland Trail Blazers.
+On 29 January, Siakam tied his season-high 32 points in a 126–124 loss against the Kings.

 On November 7, 2021, Pascal Siakam made his season debut coming off surgery, scoring 15 points on a minutes restriction against the Brooklyn Nets.